drnic/groq-ruby/README.md

 LLMs are increasingly supporting deferring to tools or functions to fetch data, perform calculations, or store structured data.
 Groq Cloud in turn then supports their tool implementations through its API.

 See the [Using Tools](https://console.groq.com/docs/tool-use) documentation for the list of models that currently support tools.
+Others might support it sometimes and raise errors other times.

 ```ruby
 @client = Groq::Client.new(model_id: "mixtral-8x7b-32768")